chirag khanijauUNIVERSAL FUND MEMBER

 chirag's Story

 chirag joined Watsi on October 9th, 2014.
-Six years ago, chirag joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. chirag's most recent donation traveled 8,800 miles to support Liza, a 4-year-old from Cambodia, to treat her hearing loss.
+Seven years ago, chirag joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. chirag's most recent donation traveled 8,700 miles to support Jesca, a teenager from Tanzania, to fund clubfoot treatment.

 Impact